Mapping Urban Heat In Charlotte

 • Mecklenburg County Community Support Services

-• City of Charlotte’s Office of Sustainability and Resilience
+• City of Charlotte’s Office of Sustainability and Resiliency

 • City of Charlotte Landscape Management